Stuart-Mouse/lead-sheets/notes.md

     need to create a thorough list of cases where re-typechecking is ok and those where it is not maybe we should refactor things so that it is always ok to re-typecheck?

+allowing for node replacement
+    we really should have some systematic way to replace a node by returning some replacement form typecheck_node

 ## Bugs and minor fixes